druttka/mice-calculator/README.md

 # MICE Gauge

-In [this lecture and workshop from Mary Robinette Kowal](https://www.youtube.com/watch?v=blehVIDyuXk), we learn an interesting equation for target story length based on the number of characters, settings, and "MICE" threads.
+In [this lecture and workshop from Mary Robinette Kowal](https://www.youtube.com/watch?v=blehVIDyuXk), we learn an interesting equation for target story length based on the number of characters, stages, and "MICE" threads.

 This quick progressive web app provides sliders for these factors and estimates a target story length.